I have had 3 contract with the University of West Alabama Black Belt STEM Institute:

-I have been contracting with the Alabama Space Grant Consortium since Fall 2022 in various capacities.
-As a long-term beneficiary of Space Grant, both as a graduate student in Montana and as a professor in West Virginia, I am honored to be able to continue working with Space Grant in Alabama
+I have had 3 contracts with the Alabama Space Grant Consortium between Fall 2022 and Spring 2025.
+As a long-term beneficiary of Space Grant, both as a graduate student in Montana and as a professor in West Virginia, I am honored to be able to continue working with Space Grant in Alabama.

 2024-2025: External Evaluator and Thought Partner.
 As ASGC plans for their next 5-year fudning cycle, I am helping to develop program SMART Goals, a Logic Model, and identify program opportunities to better support sustainability and support for students.